8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 ![multiboot](images/28160023.png)

-You can make Opencore looks visually sweet as [IT FULLY SUPPORTS THEMES.](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui)
+You could get Opencore to look nicer as [THEME IS FULLY SUPPORTED.](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui)

-The theme I use is called `Antebellum`, and is available here https://github.com/canemdormienti/Opencore-Opencanopy-Themes/tree/main/Antebellum
+The theme I use is called `Antebellum`, and can be grabbed from here https://github.com/canemdormienti/Opencore-Opencanopy-Themes/tree/main/Antebellum

-A few things to do to get everythings to work smoothly:
+A few things to change to get everythings working smoothly:

 > - Add `OpenCanopy.efi` to `EFI/OC/Drivers`
 > - In `Misc`, change -> Boot -> PickerMode: `External`
 > - In `Misc`, change -> Boot -> PickerAttributes: `144`
 > - In `Misc`, change -> Boot -> Pickervariant: `canemdormienti\Antebellum`

-It is included in my EFI folder if you decide to use it.
+I have it included in my EFI folder if you decide to use it.

 ## CREDITS